Transition radiation: Transition radiation in the X-ray region

-Where $z$ is the atomic charge, $e$ is the charge of an electron, $\gamma$ is the Lorentz factor, $\omega_p$ is the Plasma Frequency.
+Where $z$ is the atomic charge, $e$ is the charge of an electron, $\gamma$ is the Lorentz factor, $\omega_p$ is the plasma frequency.
 This divergences at low frequencies where the approximations fail.
 The total energy emitted is:

 The characteristics of this electromagnetic radiation makes it suitable for particle discrimination, particularly of electrons and hadrons in the momentum range between 1 GeV/c and 100 GeV/c.

-The transition radiation photons produced by electrons have wavelengths in the x-ray range, with energies typically in the range from 5 to 15 keV.
-However, the number of produced photons per interface crossing is very small: for particles with γ = 2×103, about 0.8 x-ray photons are detected.
+The transition radiation photons produced by electrons have wavelengths in the X-ray range, with energies typically in the range from 5 to 15 keV.
+However, the number of produced photons per interface crossing is very small: for particles with γ = 2×103, about 0.8 X-ray photons are detected.
 Usually several layers of alternating materials or composites are used to collect enough transition radiation photons for an adequate measurement—for example, one layer of inert material followed by one layer of detector (e.g. microstrip gas chamber), and so on.

 By placing interfaces (foils) of very precise thickness and foil separation, coherence effects will modify the transition radiation's spectral and angular characteristics.
 This allows a much higher number of photons to be obtained in a smaller angular "volume".
-Applications of this x-ray source are limited by the fact that the radiation is emitted in a cone, with a minimum intensity at the center.
+Applications of this X-ray source are limited by the fact that the radiation is emitted in a cone, with a minimum intensity at the center.
 X-ray focusing devices (crystals/mirrors) are not easy to build for such radiation patterns.

+A special type of transition radiation is diffusive radiation.
+It is emitted provided that a charged particle crosses a medium with randomly inhomogeneous dielectric permittivity^{9,10,11}.